Frequently Asked Questions

 How many people are food insecure?

 Before the COVID-19 pandemic, 37 million Americans were food insecure (more than 11%).
 That number was higher in Missouri (14.2%).
-With job losses and economic setbacks, food insecurity is still high, with current estimates between 14-15% in Missouri.
+With job losses and economic setbacks, food insecurity is still high, with current estimates between 12-15% in Missouri–and it is even higher in areas we serve.
 On in six children in Missouri is now at risk of hunger.

 What is Operation Food Search?